joseph-carlson/joseph-carlson.github.io/content/projects/home-lab.md

 **The Aliexpress Mini PC**

 Considerations
-Q: Why use this PC and not device privided by my ISP, or even an off-the-shelf model?
+Q: Why use this PC and not device provided by my ISP, or even an off-the-shelf model?
 A: Definitely not using device from my ISP because after a couple years, this mini pc will pay for itself in the rental costs.
 Then the off-the-shelf model just seemed a little less fun then taking down my network several times a day when tinkering with the configuration.

 Q: Why did I decide against virtualizing OPNsense within a Proxmox instance and host the Pi-Hole DNS service on the same device?